maxcountryman/flask-simpleoauth/README.md

 possible and to maybe also give you a foundation for your own projects.

-The idea here is to show you how you could organize a Flask project to support OAuth and show how easy to is to use rauth's robust signing logic outside of its client scope.
+The idea here is to show you how you could organize a Flask project to support OAuth and demonstrate how easy it is to is to use rauth's robust signing logic outside of its client scope.
 (In the future, look for this to be split out into its own package.)

-For these reasons, the frontend, the models, and anything else that wasn't essential to "making it work" was left pretty barren.
+For these reasons, the frontend, the models, and anything else that wasn't essential to "making it work" was left fairly barren.
 I want to leave these rough edges as an open invitation for others to round out their own implementations.
 And I hope that things like the MongoEngine documents might be, with minimal pain, swapped out for whatever you like.